PrincetonUniversity/install_pytorch/README.md

 # Example

-The full example below shows how to run a simple PyTorch script on one of the clusters.
+The example below shows how to run a simple PyTorch script on one of the clusters.

 ## Clone the repo